Sidney Franklin (bullfighter): Career

 He is a better, more scientific, more intelligent, and more finished matador than all but about six of the full matadors in Spain today and the bullfighters know it and have the utmost respect for him.

+Author Ernest Hemingway on Franklin’s fluency in the languages of Spain: “He speaks Spanish so grammatically good and so classically perfect, with all the slang and damn accents and twenty-seven dialects, that nobody would believe he is an American.
+He is as good in Spanish as T. E. Lawrence is in Arabic.”

-Journalist Lillian Ross describes one of Franklin’s early successes as a matador:
+Journalist Lillian Ross describes one of Franklin's early successes as a matador:

 Franklin began to make history in the bull ring at his Spanish début on June 9, 1929, in Seville.
 Aficionados who saw him fight that day wept and shouted, and talked about for weeks afterward…“Sidney was a glowing Golden Boy,” recalls an American lady who was at the fight.
 “He was absolutely without fear.
 He was absolutely beautiful.”

-Ross in her biographical essay offers an example of Franklin’s efficiency in “dispatching bulls” while appearing at a Madrid bull ring billed with two other matadors: “One day early in his career, Franklin killed the two bulls that were allotted him.
+Ross in her biographical essay offers an example of Franklin's efficiency in “dispatching bulls” while appearing at a Madrid bull ring billed with two other matadors: “One day early in his career, Franklin killed the two bulls that were allotted him.
 Then taking the place of the two other matadors, who had been gored, killed four more.”
 Franklin killed about 5,000 bulls, and survived two severe gorings and numerous other serious injuries, during his career.
 According to A. E. Hotchner, "Lillian Ross's career with The New Yorker was founded on the success of her profile of the bullfighter Sidney Franklin."

 Franklin appeared in a few feature films in the US and Mexico.
 Later he presented bullfights on American TV.
 He played himself in The Kid from Spain, an Eddie Cantor vehicle.
 He wrote an autobiography, Bullfighter from Brooklyn (1952), although it is not considered reliable.
 He was considered an authority on bullfighting, even writing for Encyclopædia Britannica.

 As his bullfighting career waned, he worked as a manager at a Seville cafe.